damaclab/Rule-Filtering/README.md

 •	RStudio: RStudio is an integrated development environment (IDE) for R. It provides a user-friendly interface and additional tools for R programming.
 RStudio can be downloaded and installed from the official website: https://www.rstudio.com/.

-•	Jupyter notebook: Jupyter notebook is an open-source IDE that supports Python.
+•	Jupyter Notebook: Jupyter Notebook is an open-source IDE that supports Python.
 To install it from Anaconda distribution, visit the Anaconda website (https://www.anaconda.com/products/individual) and download the Anaconda distribution appropriate for the respective operating system (Windows, macOS, or Linux).
-Then install Jupyter notebook.
+Then install Jupyter Notebook.

 ## Installation